Psalm 4: Book of Common Prayer

 In the Church of England's Book of Common Prayer, Psalm 4 is appointed to be read on the morning of the first day of the month.

-Catholic
+Catholic Church

 The psalm forms part of the Benedictine rite of the daily evening prayer Compline.
 After the Reform of the Roman Breviary by Pope Pius X it was only used on Sundays and Solemnities.
 In the Liturgy of the Hours it is part of Compline on the eve of Sunday and Solemnities.

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Prime.
+It is also in the prayer of the Veil, which is generally prayed only by monks.

 Musical settings

 While several composers set the whole Psalm 4, some writers and composers focused on the aspect of sleeping in peace, as a base for evening music.

 Fanny Crosby wrote a hymn based on verse 8 in 1853, titled “An Evening Hymn", which she described as her first published hymn.

 Heinrich Schütz composed a setting of a metred version in German, "Erhör mich, wenn ich ruf zu dir", SWV 100, published in 1628 in the Becker Psalter.
 Michel Richard Delalande wrote a great motet (S41) in Latin in 1692 for services celebrated in the royal chapel of Versailles.
 Henry Desmarest also wrote a great motet on the psalm.
 Marc-Antoine Charpentier composed around 1689 Cum invocarem exaudivit me, H. 198, for soloists, choir, flutes, strings and continuo.
 Desmarest, Nicolas Bernier, André Campra, wrote a great motet Cum invocarem exaudivit me.
 A plainsong version was included in H. B. Briggs and W. H. Frere's Manual of Plainsong published in 1902.

 Max Drischner composed a setting of verses 7 and 9, combined with Psalm 74:16, as the final movement of his Tübinger Psalmen for voice, violin and organ, or choir, melody instrument and keyboard instrument, in 1948, titled "Ich liege und schlafe ganz mit Frieden".